MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-azure-pipelines/includes/4-exercise-set-up-environment.md

 ## Create a service connection in Azure Pipelines

-You've created a resource group.
 Next, create a service connection in Azure Pipelines.
-This automatically creates a service principal in Azure, and it grants the service principal the Contributor role on your resource group.
+This automatically creates a service principal in Azure, and it grants the service principal the Contributor role on your resource group, which allows your pipeline to deploy to it.

 1. In your browser, select **Project settings**.